yegor256/blog/_posts/2017/feb/2017-02-14-stackoverflow-is-your-tool.md

 it and title it.
 Try it for the first time and you will see that it's not easy at all; your questions will sound immature, silly, and ambiguous, and they will end with "Best regards" (something you shouldn't do at SO).
 And, of course, they will get zero up-votes.
-Later, when you improve, you will be surpised to see that more and more of them get up-votes, and your reputation will grow.
+Later, when you improve, you will be surprised to see that more and more of them get up-votes, and your reputation will grow.
 This will be the indicator that your "question asking" skill is growing up.
 For me, your potential employer, it's a very important skill.